rlaphoenix/dvd-specs/index.md

 All contributions made will have assumed to not have broken any signed agreements.

+If any information shown in this is believed to be wrong or missing, feel free to make a pull request. (some form of reasoning and evidence would be nice)

 # Table of Contents

 ## 1. DVD Elements and Hierarchy